nomic-ai/deepscatter/README.md

 # Warning

-This library is still unstable; dragons, and so on.
-I wouldn't really recommend using it unless you clearly know why!
+This library is still unstable, and the API shifts depending on what I'm currently interesting.
+Open to thoughts, conversations, issues and complaints, but don't put this on top of something that can't fail or that needs to change!

 # Deep Scatterplots for the Web